 A Workplace Tour is a highly-structured Career Awareness activity in which students visit a workplace, learn about the business, meet employees, ask questions and observe work in progress.

 More than a simple field trip or site visit, a Workplace Tour is designed and structured to meet specific learning outcomes, be educationally rich, and build awareness of the business, its industry sector, its role in the economy and the career options it provides.

 A Workplace Tour involves preparation and follow-up in the classroom, including research and reflection by students.
 Tours generally last between an hour-and-a-half to two hours.

 Sustaining and growing Workplace Tours and all other work-based learning activities depend on maintaining positive relationships with the participating employers.
 These employers should be treated as valued customers and partners with frequent check-ins to address participation needs as they arise.

-Virtual Note: Some employers may be in a position to conduct a remote tour of their workplace, perhaps as part of a scheduled Virtual Guest Speaker activity.
+Virtual Note: Some employers may be in a position to conduct a virtual tour of their workplace, perhaps as part of a scheduled Virtual Guest Speaker activity.

-Workplace Tours are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City schools.
+Workplace Tours are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City Public Schools.